Skip to content

 How to prepare for a meeting

-- Gain your child/young person's views - it is important to look at how you, your child and the school can all work together to try to avoid problems in the future.
-You can download our 'views sheets' to help capture your child's perspective on school in Printable Resources
+Understanding how they feel is an important part of helping you, your child and the school work together to reduce the risk of difficulties in the future.
+You can download our 'views sheets' from Printable Resources to help you record your child's thoughts and experiences of school in a way that works for them.

 The Department for Education Behaviour in Schools Guidance states:-